Meet DataDriven: NOLA’s Click-Worthy, Informative Site for Everything Data

 2. Partner with Departments

 NOLAlytics, the analytics team at the Office of Performance and Accountability, is open for pitches.
 The team is eager to partner with city departments to improve real-world problems using data.
 On the NOLAlytics tab on the website, the team walks through the basics of analytics, and details six categories of data-driven projects that can help generate insights, improve service delivery, or help departments work smarter.
-(Watch Oscar Wise, Digital Government Principal for Socrata and former Director of the Office of Performance Accountability in New Orleans, describe how the city used data to target the fire department’s efforts to provide free smoke detectors to high-fire-risk communities.)
+(Watch Oliver Wise, Digital Government Principal for Socrata and former Director of the Office of Performance Accountability in New Orleans, describe how the city used data to target the fire department’s efforts to provide free smoke detectors to high-fire-risk communities.)

 Show Off Data-Driven Projects